 Could someone make me a list?

-Three Excellent Ways To Apply To College
+Two Excellent Ways To Apply To College

 Advantage: Students can complete one application, but can use it for multiple colleges.
 Therefore, filling out the Common Application should save students time, energy, and effort.
 Remember: if using the paper copy version, always be certain to keep the original and send photocopies to the colleges.